kennyalive/blog/content/post/math-typesetting-2020.md

   </head>
 ```

 *Content metadata*.
-Markdown document processed by Hugo should start with a front matter section that defines a metadata associated with the document.
-We need to add the following two properties to enable usage of KaTex library:
+Markdown document processed by Hugo should begin with a front matter section that defines a metadata associated with the document.
+We need to add the following two properties to enable usage of the KaTex library:
 * `markup` - allows to set non-default markdown engine.
-We need this because default engine does not work with KaTeX yet.
+We need this because the default engine does not support KaTeX. <sup>[1](#myfootnote1)</sup>
 * `enable_math` - our custom property which enables KaTeX library on the given page (by default it is disabled)

 ```